Shop closed for the month of March to prepare for the spring season. Re-opening in April!

 What is Succulent Stress?

-When succulents are exposed to certain conditions, they become “stressed.”
-Stressing succulents in the right way can bring out their best colour and appearance.
-The factors that can stress a succulent are light (and UV radiation), temperature, and drought (lack of water).
+The factors that can stress a succulent are 1) light intensity (and UV radiation), 2) temperature, 3) drought (lack of water), and 4) root maturity.
+Different species respond differently to different stressors.
 The key to stressing succulents well is is to induce a certain amount of “stress” without overdoing it.
-Growing with a little stress often makes succulents look their best.
+Growing with a little stress often makes succulents look their best, and this is what I do in my propagation for Succuland.
 Some species look very different when stressed, others barely different at all.
-They can also experience varying degrees of stress, with slight stress bringing about a small colour change or “blush,” while fuller stress may bring more drastic colour changes.
+They can also experience this to varying degrees, with slight stress bringing about a small colour change or “blush,” while fuller stress may bring more drastic colour changes.

 Light

-All succulents need good light to have their best colour and growth.
-Without good light, they can never look their best and the colour often fades.
-In response to strong light, many succulents produce coloured pigments in their cells.
-These pigments actually serve to protect the plant from damage from the sun; it’s the succulent’s version of getting a “tan.”
+All succulents need good light to have their best colour and compact growth.
+Without good light, they can never look their best.
+Sufficient light supports good photosynthesis and affects succulent growth hormone balance (geeks: auxins and cytokinins), which keeps them compact.
+Further, in response to strong light, many succulents produce coloured pigments in their cells (geeks: anthocyanins, betalains, carotenoids, flavonoids, and xanthophylls).
+These pigments aren’t there to just make the plant look pretty.
+In nature they actually serve to protect it from damage from the sun; it’s the succulent’s version of getting a “tan.”
 In general, bright light gives good colour.
-Some species change back and forth from green to various colours depending on how bright their light source is.
-Korean hybrids are often very colourful when stressed, but turn green when not.
-Further, ultraviolet (UV) radiation from the sun can induce a stress response in succulents.
-This is why sometimes natural sun (UV) and grow lights (bright light but usually no UV) can produce plants that look a bit different.
-If you purchased a colourful succulent and it faded or turned green, this is usually because the light it’s growing in is not as strong as before and not strong enough to induce the colour pigments.
-Some need just a little direct sun to become stressed, others need full sun to reach their most colourful state.
+Some species change can back and forth from green to various colours depending on how bright their light source is.
+Further, ultraviolet (UV) radiation from the sun can also induce a colourful stress response in succulents.
+This is why sometimes natural outdoor sun (UV) and grow lights (bright light but usually no UV) can produce plants that look different.
 Excessive hot sun can be too much however, causing damage or a faded look.

 Echeveria agavoides – no stress